dbpedia-spotlight/dbpedia-spotlight-gateway/README.md

-## What is DBpedia Spotlight?

-DBpedia Spotlight is a tool for automatically annotating mentions of DBpedia resources in text, providing a solution for linking unstructured information sources to the Linked Open Data cloud through DBpedia.

-## What is DBpedia Spotlight Services?

-TODO: Describe

 ## Issues

-If you have any problems with or questions about this library, please contact us through a [GitHub issue](https://github.com/sandroacoelho/dbpedia-spotlight-gateway/issues).
+If you have any problems with or questions about this library, please contact us through a [GitHub issue](https://github.com/tanker-nerd/tanker-gateway/issues).